Is Man Flow Yoga for you?

 Stretching (passive stretching, as well as active stretching) is just one part of yoga.
 Yoga also involves (1) isometric exercises that build strength and mobility (poses/postures), (2) slow-moving, dynamic exercises that help build body awareness and control, (3) an emphasis on breathing to help you improve your body-mind connection, (4) balancing postures to help you develop your strength and improve balance, and (5) a much greater emphasis on proper technique.
 Stretching is casual – it’s something you can do while watching a TV show without too much focus.
 It helps you release muscle tension, lengthens muscles, and relieves joint pain – but it has no lasting effects.

-It’s easier for people new to yoga and men (and women) who consider themselves inflexible, and provides yoga modifications to make the poses work for people who aren’t as flexible as a yoga instructor.
+It’s easier for for people new to yoga and men (and women) who consider themselves inflexible, and provides yoga modifications to make the poses work for people who aren’t as flexible as a yoga instructor.
 Structured programs deliver specific results, to deal with specific issues such as back pain, posture improvement, performance for running, injury-prevention, and so on.

 To sum it up, Man Flow Yoga is fitness-centric, non-spiritual yoga created to help you achieve your fitness goals.
 Traditional yoga is a part-spiritual, part-fitness, and usually does not address specific fitness goals.